Lee Frost Photography

 AWESOME ICELAND IN WINTER

-Due to the overwhelming demand for my January 2022 Iceland winter workshop, I have decided to run another trip in February 2022 to this amazing country.
+Due to the overwhelming demand for my Iceland winter workshops, I have decided to run another trip in February 2024 to this amazing country.

 The trip will cover all the key locations on Iceland’s south coast, including Seljalandsfoss and Skogafoss waterfalls, Vik with its photogenic church, black sand beach and dramatic rock stacks (Reynisdrangar), Reynisfjara, Dyrholaey, Jokulsarlon glacial lagoon and the legendary Iceberg beach, Fjallsarlon glacial lagoon, Stokksnes, Vestrahorn and Eystrahorn.
 If time permits we’ll also visit Skaftafell National Park to shoot Svartifoss waterfall and the Svinafellsjokull glacier.

 From the south coast we’ll head to the west of Iceland and the wild Snaefellsnes Peninsula, home to the famous ‘witches hat’ mountain known as Kirkjufell, the remote churches at Budir and Ingjaldsholl, the dramatic cliffs at Arnastapi and more.

 Running the trip in February means that we’ll also be in the middle of the Aurora season, and though I can’t guarantee that we’ll see the amazing Northern Lights, I will keep an eye on the aurora forecast and be prepared to head out every night if there’s a chance of a sighting.

 The group size will be limited to 8 participants plus myself.